cwarden45/DTC_Scripts/Dante_Labs/README.md

 1health attestation and questionnaire for Dante Labs kit available (and completed) on 1/20/2023.

 MyGenome kit arrived on 1/23/2023, and I then sent a follow-up e-mail to confirm saliva kit is for PacBio HiFi reads.

+On 1/24/2023, Dante Labs confirmed that a saliva kit (not a blood kit) should be used to collection of DNA to generate HiFi reads.
+So, I collected my salvia sample and prepared package to return.